Limited coverage drugs

 Note: Many practitioner exemptions extend to subsequent prescribers.
 These are referred to as “assumed SAs.”
 If the patient’s PharmaNet profile shows previous coverage for a limited coverage drug and you think an assumed SA should be in place, please call the PharmaCare Help Desk.

-- Acting as the prescriber for OTC medications such as acetaminophen or NRTs
+- Recommending OTC medications such as acetaminophen or NRTs

 - Applying for exceptional Plan Z coverage